 So which of these offers is best for you?
 That depends on what you need.

-If you’ll spend $5,000 within three months, the Ink Business card will give you a better deal with the 80,000 bonus points.
-Use the Chase Ultimate Rewards portal to book travel with those points, and you’ll essentially break even on almost 8 more years of annual fees.
+If you’ll spend $15,000 within three months, the Ink Business Preferred card will give you a better deal with the 100,000 bonus points.
+Use the Chase Ultimate Rewards portal to book travel with those points, and you’ll essentially break even on more than a decade of annual fees.

-If you’re not sure how often you’ll use the card, or don’t plan to spend that much off the bat, the Ink Cash is probably your better option.
-You’ll still earn the same cash back, but you won’t have to worry about that $95 fee from year 2 onward.
+If you’re not sure how often you’ll use the card, or don’t plan to spend that much off the bat, the Ink Unlimited is probably your better option.
+You earn 1.5% cash back without juggling categories and you won’t have to worry about that $95 fee.

-Either way, if you’re in the market for a business credit card right now, both of these Chase offers are worth checking out.
+Either way, if you’re in the market for a business credit card right now, these Chase offers are worth checking out.